 Gold Bar is situated in the center of the Skykomish River Valley and is rich in recreational opportunities such as camping, fishing, tours of the Washington State Fish Hatchery and hiking.
 Nearby Wallace Falls State Park, located two miles north of Gold Bar, has a 7-mile loop trail leading to the spectacular 265-foot waterfall and panoramic views of the Skykomish River Valley.

-Gold Dust Days Heritage Festival: Pan for gold, shop local crafts and enjoy live music and great food every last weekend in July.
+Gold Dust Days Heritage Festival: Pan for gold, shop local crafts and enjoy live music and comfort food every last weekend in July.

 Reiter Pit is a popular off-roading destination for dirt bike, ATV and jeep enthusiasts.

 The Historical Museum features memorbilia pertaining to turn of the century logging, mining, farming, railroading and more.
-Enjoy photographs of original homes, some of which are still standing!
-Call ahead to visit: 360-793-2548.
+Enjoy photographs of original homes, some of which are still standing.